Rutgers Cancer Institute of New Jersey

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with menopause.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health history.
+Talk with the doctor about your risk factors and background with menopause.
+By talking openly and often with your doctor, you can take an active role in your care.

 Here are some tips that will make it easier for you to talk to your doctor: